Domain Model

 Initialise an empty collection sorted by descending supply temperature.

-Return the canonical state identifiers for this collection.
+Return the canonical period identifiers for this collection.

 - add(stream, key=None, prevent_overwrite=True)[source]